All-Ireland League (rugby union)

-The All-Ireland League (AIL), known for sponsorship reasons as the Energia All-Ireland League, is the national league system for the 50 senior rugby union clubs in Ireland, covering both the Republic of Ireland and Northern Ireland.
+The All-Ireland League (AIL), known for sponsorship reasons as the Energia All-Ireland League, is the national league system for the 50 senior mens rugby union clubs in Ireland, covering both the Republic of Ireland and Northern Ireland.
 The league was inaugurated in the 1990–91 season.

 Cork Constitution F.C are the only club to have constantly retained their status in Division 1 since 1990/91.
 All other clubs in the league have experienced relegation.

-The league is the second highest level of rugby union in Ireland, as professional teams representing the four provinces of Ireland play in the United Rugby Championship.
+The league is the second highest level of rugby union in Ireland, and the highest amateur level.
+Professional teams representing the four provinces of Ireland play in the United Rugby Championship.

 Division 1 sides may field no more than two professional players in their matchday sides, and only one may be a forward.
 Division 2 sides may not field professional players.
 Foreign professional players may not play in the League.

 Cork Constitution, the inaugural winners, are the only club to have retained top division status since the inception of the league.

 Format

 The League consists of 5 divisions of 10 teams each playing a double round-robin competition using the standard Rugby union bonus points system.
 The season runs from mid-September until mid-April, with an approximately four-week break in matches from mid-December to early-January.
 At the completion of the league phase the top 4 teams in Division 1A qualify for the play-off semi-finals, with the two winners meeting in the final.

-The 10th placed teams in Divisions 1A, 1B, 2A and 2B are relegated to Divisions 1B, 2A, 2B and 2C respectively while the winners of Divisions 1B, 2A, 2B and 2C are promoted up one division.
+The 10th placed teams in Divisions 1A, 1B and 2A are relegated to Divisions 1B, 2A and 2B respectively while the winners of Divisions 1B, 2A and 2B are promoted up one division.
+From 2026–27 Division 2B is divided into North and South sections with the winners of each section playing-off for the Division 2B title.
 The 9th placed team in Division 1A along with the 2nd to 4th placed teams in Division 1B enter a play-off competition with the winner playing in Division 1A the following season.
-This same play-off competition also applies to the other divisions.
+This same play-off competition also applies to Division 1B/2A.
+The 9th place team in 2A along with the loser of the 2B play-off and runners-up in 2BN and 2BS enter a play-off competition with the winner playing in Division 2A the following season.

-The 10th placed team in Division 2C are relegated from the league to their respective Provincial qualifying league and are replaced by the winner of the All-Ireland Provincial League Championship.
-The 9th placed team in Division 2C play the runner-up of the All-Ireland Provincial League Championship with the winner playing in Division 2C the following season.
+The 10th placed teams in each section of Division 2B play-off and the loser is relegated from the league to their respective Provincial qualifying league and are replaced by the winner of the All-Ireland Provincial League Championship.
+The winner of the play-off plays the runner-up of the All-Ireland Provincial League Championship with the winner playing in Division 2B the following season.